Psychiatric Service Dog

 Share this image on your site (copy code below):

-No matter where you take your PSD, it’s always important to remember that if your PSD misbehaves, it can be asked to leave.
+No matter where you take your PSD, keep in mind that if your PSD misbehaves, it can be asked to leave.
 Service animals can be denied entry if they are acting aggressively, barking or growling repeatedly, or causing unsanitary conditions.
 A psychiatric service dog must always be under the handler’s control when out in public.

 Emotional Support Animals versus Psychiatric Service Dogs